 But before you toss on your derbies and head out the door, let’s press pause and go over a few fundamentals.

-Dress shoes with jeans is a valid style choice that can breathe life into your sense of style.
+Dress shoes with jeans are a valid style choice that can breathe life into your sense of style.
 Still, if you’re going to do something, you might as well do it right.

 Choose Dress Shoe Styles on the Casual Side